 The marriage did not last so, when Caroline's Ronan O'Rahilly suggested Tommy should return to the ship, there was nothing to stop him.
 In December 1966 he rejoined Radio Caroline South.

 Tommy Vance on the 3-6pm show, 12th February 1967.
-This clip is just part of a longer recording available to members from The Offshore Radio Archive (duration 4 minutes 24 seconds)
+This clip is part of a longer recording shared by The Offshore Radio Archive (duration 4 minutes 24 seconds)

 Tommy Vance presenting Lucky Birthday Bonanza on Radio Caroline in 1967.
 The recording is taken from the CD The Legend Lives On produced by Hans Knot and released by Stichting Media Communicatie (duration 32 seconds)